McLaughlin Poll: Trump Remains Strong, GOP Needs Stronger Response

 A Clear Path to Victory

-In the 2018 midterms, 118 million ballots were cast; a House majority required approximately 59 million votes.
+—2018 Midterms: 118 million ballots cast; a House majority required approximately 59 million votes.

 © 2025 Newsmax.
 All rights reserved.